Argemenon/ML-CODES-VS/README.md

 # OpenCV and Tkinter Learning Repository

 Welcome to my OpenCV and Tkinter learning repository!
-This project documents my journey as i explore computer vison with OpenCV and GUI developement with Tkinter in Python.
+This project documents my journey as I explore computer vison with OpenCV and GUI developement with Tkinter in Python.
 The end goal is to learn machine learning and impliment it to research in Physics.

 ## Objectives
-+ Learn the basics of OpenCv for image processign and computer vison
++ Learn the basics of OpenCV for image processing and computer vison
 + Build graphical user interfaces (GUIs) using Tkinter.
 + Combine OpenCV and Tkinter to create interactive applications